satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Software review example:\*

+There are two aspects of software development that can help reviewers in this regard.
+First, software code review systems act as repositories of

 During software development, specific versions of the software or of particular files are tagged to reflect milestones during development.
 These